pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 of the required files are missing, rather than try to fetch them automatically.
 This could be done e.g. by checking whether a ``NO_NETWORK`` environment variable is set to a non-empty value.
-Please also remember that if you are fetching remote resources, you must **verify their authenticity**, e.g. against a checksum, to protect against the file being substituted by a malicious party.
+Please also remember that if you are fetching remote resources, you must *verify their authenticity* (usually against a hash), to protect against the file being substituted by a malicious party.

 Since downstreams frequently also run tests and build documentation, the above should ideally extend to these processes as well.